Aliases for HACD2 Gene

 GeneCards Summary for HACD2 Gene

 HACD2 (3-Hydroxyacyl-CoA Dehydratase 2) is a Protein Coding gene.
-Among its related pathways are Fatty Acyl-CoA Biosynthesis and Metabolism.
+Diseases associated with HACD2 include Spinocerebellar Ataxia 34 and Sarcocystosis.
+Among its related pathways are Metabolism and alpha-linolenic (omega3) and linoleic (omega6) acid metabolism.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and lyase activity.
 An important paralog of this gene is HACD1.

 Catalyzes the third of the four reactions of the long-chain fatty acids elongation cycle.
 This endoplasmic reticulum-bound enzymatic process, allows the addition of two carbons to the chain of long- and very long-chain fatty acids/VLCFAs per cycle.
 This enzyme catalyzes the dehydration of the 3-hydroxyacyl-CoA intermediate into trans-2,3-enoyl-CoA, within each cycle of fatty acid elongation.
 Thereby, it participates in the production of VLCFAs of different chain lengths that are involved in multiple biological processes as precursors of membrane lipids and lipid mediators.